Agustín Salas del Valle: Suspects

 On September 9, 1992, sex worker Raquel Cisneros was murdered in the style of the "Mata-prostitutes" after being raped and strangled with the strap of her purse.
-At first the crime was attributed to the serial killer, but this time the murderer behaved sloppy because he let many people see him leave the hotel with the victim and going out alone, leaving fingerprints and DNA samples all over the room and the body.
-It was evident it was the Strangler's doing.
-On September 25, José Luis Ornelas Angulo was arrested, sixteen days after the crime, who was convicted of this homicide.
+At first the crime was attributed to the serial killer, but the murderer had let many people see him enter the hotel with the victim and leave alone, leaving fingerprints and DNA samples all over the room and the body.
+On September 25, sixteen days after the crime, José Luis Ornelas Angulo was arrested and later convicted of Cisneros' murder.

 On October 10, 1992, the body of Martha Martínez García, a 25-year-old sex worker, was found.
 As in Ornelas' case, the perpetrator made rookie mistakes.
 The crime scene was a copy of the Strangler's first murder.
 It even took place in the original murder location, the "Magnolia" hotel.

-In addition, that same day another woman was killed but the refined and violent details attributed to the Strangler.
+On the same day, another woman was killed, but with the refined and violent characteristics attributed to the Strangler.
 Thirteen days later, on October 23, José Enrique Martínez Morales declared himself the Strangler, but no matter how much tried to prove it, he could not describe the crime scene correctly due to his knowledge being from the media.
 He was a simple imitator anxious for recognition and he was detained for the aforementioned homicide.

 On April 14, 1993, Filadelfo Miranda Rivera was arrested for trying to strangle a prostitute, but had verified alibis for most of the crimes of the Strangler, and it could not be proven that he was connected to any of them.
 He was only convicted for attempted murder.

 Arrest of Agustín Salas

 On April 6, 1993, the body of a sex worker was found in a hotel.
 The details of the crime were shocking: the woman was brutally beaten and stabbed, raped and killed by strangulation with a tie (which was later proven to belong to the murderer); the heart was removed with surgical precision, and the body was left on the bed with arms and legs extended, covered in blankets; the perpetrator had drawn a pentagram and a circle, along with the acronym "CO" and several scribbles.

 Witnessed gave a description of a man who entered with the victim.
 On August 7, 1993, after the Strangler had killed two other victims, Agustín Salas del Valle, a 29-year-old accounting student, was arrested.

-Testimonies that affirmed his entrance with the woman and his later exit alone, in addition to forensics exams, made Salas accept his fault.
-He never confessed, nor could it be proven that he had connections to the other murders, but the crime on April 6 (which brought several aggravating circumstances) was enough to condemn Salas to 50 years in prison.
+Testimony that affirmed his entrance with the woman and his later exit alone, in addition to forensics exams, sealed Salas' accept his fate.
+He never confessed, nor could it be proven that he had connections to the other murders, but the crime on April 6 (with several aggravating circumstances) was enough to condemn Salas to 50 years in prison.
 After his arrest, the crimes stopped.